Frank Pick: Legacy

 Writing in 1968, Nikolaus Pevsner described Pick as "the greatest patron of the arts whom this century has so far produced in England, and indeed the ideal patron of our age."
 Considering Pick's public statements on art and life, art historian Kenneth Clark suggested that "in a different age he might have become a sort of Thomas Aquinas".
 Historian Michael Saler compared Pick's influence on London Transport to that of Lord Reith on the BBC's development during the same interwar period.
 Urban planner Sir Peter Hall suggested that Pick "had as much influence on London's development in the twentieth century as Haussmann had on that of Paris in the nineteenth", and historian Anthony Sutcliffe compared him to Robert Moses, the city planner responsible for many urban infrastructure projects in New York.

 Pick's will was probated at £36,000 (£ in present-day terms).
 In his will he bequeathed a Francis Dodd painting, Ely, to the Tate Gallery.
 Transport for London and the London Transport Museum hold archives of Pick's business and personal papers.

 As part of the Transported by Design programme of activities, on 15 October 2015, after two months of public voting, the work of Frank Pick was elected by Londoners as one of the 10 favourite transport design icons.

 Pick is commemorated with a memorial plaque at St Peter's School, York, unveiled in 1953 by Lord Latham, and a blue plaque was erected at his Golders Green home in 1981.
-A building at London Underground's Acton Works is named Frank Pick House in his honour.
-It stands on the north side of the Piccadilly and District line railway tracks to the east of Acton Town station.